kyma-incubator/octopus/docs/kubectl-integration.md

 - `+` - test execution passed
 - `-` - test execution failed
 - `?` - test execution is in progress or not yet scheduled

+In the above example, `test-monitoring` failed at the first time, then it was retried and finally it succeeded.